writethedocs/www/docs/guide/tools/git_basics.rst

 #.
 Perform the :command:`git status` command and read the output.
 The repository on your computer is now one commit ahead of the GitHub repository.
-If you list the contents of directory on your computer and compare it with the GitHub respository you will see that your new file does not exist on GitHub.
+If you list the contents of directory on your computer and compare it with the GitHub repository you will see that your new file does not exist on GitHub.

    .. code-block:: shell